igemsoftware2021/UPF_Barcelona/AlphaNeuro/README_ALPHANEURO.md

-# WELCOME TO ARIA's ALPHANEURO!!
+# WELCOME TO ARIA's ALPHANEURO!
 In this repository you will find the set of notebooks that we have used to create AlphaNeuro for the iGEM 2021 competition:

 Organization: